🧠 The 18 KB Engine That Reveals Correct Values Without Computation

 print("-" * 72)

-if result.get("visibility_note"):
+if result["finite_truncated"]:

-print("This output reflects bounded structural depth.")
+print("This output reflects bounded recurring decimal visibility.")

-if bounded:
+if result["bounded"]:

-print("Visible digit limit :", MAX_VISIBLE_DIGITS)
+print("Primary visible digit limit :", MAX_PRIMARY_VISIBLE_DIGITS)

 print()